gejedah/vlink-betest/README.md

 # Express Customer Admin book api

-This project is a simple CRUD (Create, Read, Update, Delete) application built with Express.js to manage customer data.
-It provides a RESTful API for performing operations on customer records.
+This project is a simple Book transaction rest api application built with Express.js.
+It provides a RESTful API for performing operations on book, cart, transaction records.

+Database is on localhost so migrate migration file and later seed table first

 ## Table of Contents